gcanti/talks/adt/adt.md

 ---

-Two common members of this family are `n`-tuples, where `I` is a non empty interval of natural numbers...
+Two common members of this family are `n`-tuples, where `I` is a non empty interval of natural numbers

 ```ts
 ￼type Tuple1 = [string] // I = [0]